 BROADHEAD, William Smitheon.
 705. Private, Second Lieutenant Reserve Regiment of Cavalry

 BROCKWELL, Francis J. 1661.
 Private, Corps of Hussars 56040BROMFIELD, Sydney Lewis (Sid).
 62. Private in pre-war KEH.
-Commissioned 26/06/17 Acting Captain Lincolnshire Regiment.
+Serjeant entered France 22/04/1915 and commissioned 26/06/17 Acting Captain Lincolnshire Regiment.
 Lived/born in New Zealand then lived with parents at 636 Fishponds Road, Fishponds, Bristol.
 Attended annual camp 1913.
 Went to France 22/04/15.
 Captain in the Middlesex Regiment Home Guard in WW2.
 He was living at Iver Heath in 1946.
 Serjeant Bromfield (far right) sent this postcard of his section to his mother to 636 Fishponds Road, Fishponds, Bristol after having 'a very good time' attending annual camp in Bulford in July 1913.
 He is wearing 'B' Squadron (British American) collar badges of the King's Colonials.
 He is also shown with his section in Figures 146 and 149 attending signal training.
+Commemorated on the Auckland Online Cenotaph.

 BROOKER, Harry Hill.
 1162.
 Private, Second Lieutenant Royal Fusiliers